-ACTIVITY 1: Turn the Nixon Ad "Convention" into an Ad for Humphrey
+ACTIVITY 1: Turn the Obama Ad "Fundamentals" into an Ad for McCain

-Open "Turn this Nixon Ad into an Ad for Humphrey."
-Each shot from "Convention" will load as a separate asset in the timeline.
-In the asset window, students will find additional images from the era, audio clips from Humphrey ads, and music.
+Open "Turn this Obama Ad into an Ad for McCain."
+The video clips that make up "Fundamentals" will load in the timeline.
+In the asset window, students will find additional video, images, audio clips, and music.

-"Convention" is one minute long.
-For this activity, students will produce a 30-second ad for Humphrey.
+For this activity, students will produce a 30-second ad for McCain.
 Students should:

-- Review the ad and the additional footage provided. - · Decide on one issue, theme, or idea on which to focus. - Remove any clips from the timeline that they do not want in their finished ads. - Add, edit, and rearrange images and video footage to create 30-second ads. - Complete their ads with voiceover, music, titles, effects, and/or transitions.
+- Review the ad and the additional footage provided. - · Decide on one issue, theme, or idea on which to focus. - Remove any video clips from the timeline that they do not want in their finished ads. - Add, edit, and rearrange images and video footage to create 30-second ads. - Complete their ads with voiceover, music, titles, effects, and/or transitions.